liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-02-28 11:00:57 Codebase should be cleaned up on a regular basis.
+Nobody wants to read your deprecated code.

 - 2022-02-28 08:38:45 [talking to individuals privately does not scale.](https://www.mikeperham.com/2017/06/07/helping-others/)

 - 2022-02-28 00:27:24 "Remove all that error logging and just use an error service – it’s the sane and healthy thing to do." --- https://www.mikeperham.com/2013/08/25/please-use-an-error-service/